 - Performance Evaluation(s) – Faculty members must have received evaluations of “meets expectations” in all categories.
 Staff members’ performance evaluations must have overall ratings of “exceeds expectations” or “outstanding.”

-- Length of Service – The foreign national must have been employed with the university for at least twelve (12) months and there must be an expectation that the individual will remain employed with the university for a period of three or more years after acquiring permanent residence status.
+- Length of Service - (Permanent Residency Status)– When possible, the foreign national must have been employed with the university for at least twelve (12) months and there must be an expectation that the individual will remain employed with the university for a period of three or more years after acquiring permanent residence status.

 - Credentials – The credentials of the foreign national must be documented and must meet or exceed the requirements of the position.
 Credentials to be considered may include the individual’s resume or curriculum vitae, diplomas, transcripts, publications, awards, and other achievements.
 The university must be able to establish and maintain records that support the judgment that the foreign national employee is better qualified than US applicants for the position.